 - We expect that patients will understand that appointments are for one person only.
 Additional appointments will need to be made if more than one person needs to be seen.

 - We ask that patients understand each single appointment is usually for 10-15 minute duration only and as such only one possibly two different complaints can be properly reviewed during that consultation period.
-The Clinician may ask to defer a less serious complaint to another appointment so they should be made aware of the priorities at the start of the consultation.
+The clinician may ask to defer a less serious complaint to another appointment so they should be made aware of the priorities at the start of the consultation.

 - Patients are responsible for their own health and the health of their children and should co-operate with the practice in endeavouring to stay healthy.